beaconsproject/disturbance_explorer/README.md

 -   Generate a report summarizing the analysis parameters and outputs used to create the undisturbed areas map.
 -   Export summary statistics (CSV format) and GeoPackages containing undisturbed and disturbed area maps for use in GIS software such as QGIS or ArcGIS.

-The landing page of the application provides an overview of the appllication and its key functionalities.
-The application also has a dedicated **Dataset Requirements** section describing the expected spatial data structure, including required layers, naming conventions, and attribute specifications for use in the **Disturbance
+The **Disturbance Explorer** landing page provides an overview of the application and its key functionalities.
+Upon startup, users also have access to a dedicated Dataset Requirements tab, which describes the expected spatial data structure, including required layers, naming conventions, and attribute specifications.
-Explorer**.
 In addition, a built-in demo dataset (representing watershed 10AB in southeast Yukon) is provided to allow users to familiarize themselves with the tool and explore its outputs.

 ## Running the App